Viking art: Beads

+but also from different types of metals and, more rarely, natural materials such as amber, carnelian, rock crystal, etc.

+These were used to create pendants and/or beads for Vikings.
+Typically, beads were globular and monochrome; however, the rarer beads were kaleidoscopic and had unique patterns.

+Beads from the Viking age have been found primarily within Viking burial sites like Birka and also in known Viking settlement locations and trading towns like Hedeby.

+Beads during this era were costly items, so if used for individual purposes, they were an indicator of wealth and high social status; The role of beads in burial sites indicated their cultural significance and value within the Viking Society.

+Beads were also a huge drive for trade; The Norse used them as portable wealth and leverage for economic determinism.
+While Scandivania’s beads were an attraction and gave wealth to early Viking establishments, over time and through widespread trade routes from Viking expansion, Eastern beads became more popular.
+However, beads were still used as a form of currency and a symbol of wealth.
+Beads were an incentive for trade further establishing Viking settlement and were a huge part of Viking art and culture.

+Textiles

+While often less preserved reveal a sophisticated tradition of weaving and embroidery, with silk and wool often adorned with elaborate patterns.

 Other sources

 A non-visual source of information for Viking art lies in skaldic verse, the complex form of oral poetry composed during the Viking Age and passed on until written down centuries later.
 Several verses speak of painted forms of decoration that have but rarely survived on wood and stone.
 The 9th-century skald poet Bragi Boddason, for example, cites four apparently unrelated scenes painted on a shield.
 One of these scenes depicted the god Thor's fishing expedition, which motif is also referenced in a 10th-century poem by Úlfr Uggason describing the paintings in a newly constructed hall in Iceland.

 Origins and background

 A continuous artistic tradition common to most of north-western Europe and developing from the 4th century CE formed the foundations on which Viking Age art and decoration were built: from that period onwards, the output of Scandinavian artists was broadly focused on varieties of convoluted animal ornamentation used to decorate a wide variety of objects.